bbauska/W3Cx-5of5/README.md

   &quot;When I work locally, with files located on my computer hard drive, I use the Sublime Text source code editor, Visual Studio Code, WebStorm, NetBeans, depending on the size of the project I&apos;m working on.<br>
-  <b>- For testing simple examples, I mainly use the JsBin.com online code
+  - For testing simple examples, I mainly use the JsBin.com online code editor.<br>
-    editor.</b><br>
-  <b>- For embedding online examples in this course, I use the CodePen.io
+  - For embedding online examples in this course, I use the CodePen.io online code editor.<br>
-    online code editor.</b><br>
-  <b>- For choosing a CSS color, shadow, text-shadow, gradients, etc. I use
-    the LiveWeave online code editor.&quot;</b>
+  - For choosing a CSS color, shadow, text-shadow, gradients, etc. I use the LiveWeave online code editor.&quot;
 </blockquote>

 <h4>Traditional source code editors</h4>